Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

 -  On the client host, check that the SEE world is running on each module using stattree.
    - `stattree PerModule 1 ModuleEnvStats`
+   - The `MemAllocUser` value in the output should be nonzero

 -  On the client host, use the `xprvseetool` binary from Chain to check that the client can access the SEE world on each module (update the module number in the command for each host).
    - `xprvseetool -m 1 seeversion`